a-ospan/mispricing-risk-indicator/README.md

 ## Output

-PDF, HTML, and Quarto report files are available in the `report` folder.
+PDF, HTML and Quarto report files are available in the `report` folder.